ogxd/ffidji/Readme.md

 # FFIDJI

-Foreign Function Interface code generator
+FFIDJI is a Foreign Function Interface code generator.
+You can use it to automatically generate bindings for simple to complex types and delegates between different languages, like calling Rust or C native code from C# for instance.

 ## Todo

 - [x] Support from C#
 - [x] Support to C
-- [ ] Support to rust
+- [x] Support to rust
 - [x] Add string type
 - [ ] Add enum type
 - [ ] Prevent illegal names